When do I register?

 What exactly is a "liberal arts" curriculum?

 The liberal arts disciplines include the humanities, the natural and the mathematical sciences, and the social sciences.
 With a foundation in the liberal arts, the SMU student gets a complete education - as a professional in a chosen career, a citizen in the world of ideas, and a full-fledged participant in life itself.
-SMU's general requirements in the liberal arts (the University Curriculum) provide students with an exceptional educational opportunity.
+SMU's general requirements in the liberal arts (the Common Curriculum) provide students with an exceptional educational opportunity.

 How and when will I choose a major?